michaelrushton-dev/michaelrushton-dev/README.md

 - 👋 Hi, I’m Mike
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning javaScript and React.js
+- 🌱 I’m currently learning with the School of Code
 - 📫 Reach me at michaelwjrushton@gmail.com

 <!---